 “Thank you, but we can’t afford it,” the surprised boy protests to his mother.
 “Give it a go,” she responds.
 He launches into an immaculate rendition of Chopin’s Prelude, Op.
 28, No. 15, the “Raindrop.”
 After a few chords, we’re back in 1972.
 Chopin’s roiling sonata continues under a raucous demonstration by the mineworkers.
 A TV reporter explains how a blockade threatens to cut off the government’s last remaining stockpile of coal.

-The deftly edited scene then toggles between a somber Queen Elizabeth (Olivia Colman) watching the protest on TV and Heath (Michael Maloney), alone and playing Beethoven, with several closeups of the glossy keyboard.
+The deftly edited scene then toggles between a somber Queen Elizabeth (Olivia Colman) watching the protest on TV and Heath (Michael Maloney), alone and playing Chopin, with several closeups of the glossy keyboard.

 Heath clumsily believes the impasse with the miners will run its course.
 Not quite.
 Later, the mineworkers sit opposite Heath and his team at a conference room table in No. 10.
 Union representative Arthur Scargill raises the fact that the prime minister plays the organ and the “pianoforte.”